 Eating at Wimpole

 Our Old Rectory Restaurant is open daily serving a limited menu of hot and cold drinks, sandwiches and light snacks.
-The Farm Café is open at weekends, serving children's lunchboxes and takeaway refreshments.
 We will continue to maintain high standards of cleanliness and till and collection points will be screened.
 Hand sanitiser will be available should visitors wish to use it.
 Thank you for making this a safe experience for everyone.

 Due to staff shortages, we currently have limited teams in our kitchens and front of house, and as a consequence will be unable to open all of our outlets, and will offering a reduced menu.
 Thank you for your patience if you have a to wait a little longer, and for your continued support.